taishiwalden/taishiwalden.com/src/posts/blog/gnc-site.md

 ---
-title: "Good Neighbor Cafe"
+title: "Good Neighbor Café Website"
 category: "WordPress"
 date: "2022-02-14 12:00:00 +09:00"
-desc: "Built a local cafe's website on WordPress."
+desc: "Designed and developed a user-friendly website for a local café using WordPress, focusing on intuitive navigation, brand-aligned visuals, and optimized performance to enhance the café’s online presence."
 thumbnail: "./images/gnc-site/gnc-site.jpg"
 alt: "Screenshot of the homepage of a cafe website."
 ---